Load data ----------

 1.3.6.2 Loading packages to an R session

 Every time a new session of RStudio is opened, packages must be reloaded.
-To load a package into R (and gain access to the associated functions and data), use the library function.
+To load a package into R (and gain access to the associated functions and data), use the library

 Loading a package does not require an internet connection, but will only work if the package has already been installed and saved onto the computer you are working from.
-If you are unsure, use the function installed.packages to return a list of all packages that are loaded onto the machine you are working from.
+If you are unsure, use the function installed.packages

 Style tip

-Add your library function at the beginning of your script file.
+function at the beginning of your script file.
 This reminds you to re-load packages when opening a new R session, and reduces the chance of error messages from functions requiring these packages.